gregwebs/blog.gregweber.info/posts/2011-06-16-high-performance-rb-part3.markdown

   * configuration is a bit odd and difficult to load outside of Goliath
   * middleware
     - working with existing rack tools does not always work
-    - There is no halt like in Sinatra or around filters like in Rails- you are forced to put certain abstraction into middleware (unless you want to try adding around filters).
+    - There is no halt like in Sinatra or around filters like in Rails- you are forced to put certain abstraction into middleware (unless you want to try adding these kinds of filters yourself).
-  * When I started using Goliath the middlewares did not have their own fiber!
-This means you can't contact a database for authentication, and can't rescue an exception.
-But I think this has been fixed in the latest gem release.

-I hope Goliath the server can be separated from the framework and be used for any async Rack framework.
+From the start I assumed that Goliath the server would be separated from Goliath the framework.
 However, I haven't seen any indication of interest in this from the Goliath maintainters.
-I would like to be able to write fast code with Goliath, move to Sinatra when more features are needed, and move to Rails when many features are needed.
+I would like to be able to write fast and simple code with Goliath, move to Sinatra when more features are needed, and move to Rails when many features are needed.

 I wish I had gone the async Sinatra route so that I could leverage the conveniences of Sinatra, but that option was not available when I started with Goliath.
 I would definitely try this route (or the async rails route) for anything more than just an API (need to present a web interface to users).
 And for streaming capabilities Cramp appears to be a great option.